...at least at first.

-A month later the message turns up again before auto-deletion but now I'm sitting in front of my computer.
+A month later a similar message comes over the phone.
+But now I'm sitting in front of my computer.
 He did actually spell his name, David Durk, D.U.R.K., so I punched it into google.
 The David Durk?
 I called him back the next day.

 He proceeded to talk my ear off for a good 40 minutes.
 He hadn't read my book, but he had heard something I said that pissed him off, which seemingly wasn't very hard top do.
 He thought I was crazy because I said something like, "the culture of police today isn't corrupt."
 What can I say?
 I call 'em like I see 'em.
 I didn't know what else to tell him (nor did I ever get the change to say much).
 But I did offer to send David Durk a copy of Cop in the Hood.
 And I did.

 A short time passes and he call me again saying, "I just finished reading the last footnote!
 Great stuff."
 That blurb from him has been on the right column of this blog for a while now.
 I'm rather proud of it.
 We got along better after he read my book.
 I like to think he respected my integrity.
 Or maybe he just had a soft spot for a college-educated cop.
 I don't know if I got in more than 50 words, edge-wise.
 Evidently, I later learned, I was not the first to experience this Durkian balance of conversation.

 But I considered it an honor to listen to David Durk ramble on.
 I mean, he's David Durk for Christ's sake and my time isn't that precious.
 But I never did invite him to speak to my classes or the school, which (before his health issues became more serious) he was keen to do.
 We never met.
 I didn't really want to.
 We talked a few more times on the phone.
 These conversations each lasted about an hour.
 But over the phone, when push came to shove, I could simply hang up.